This comprehensive guide is ideal if you are a New Yorker requiring a medical marijuana card.

 - Huntington’s disease

-- Chronic pain that degrades health and functional capacity as an alternative to substance use or opioid use disorder
+- Chronic pain that degrades health and functional capacity where cannabis is an alternative to opioid use

 Moreover, patients who suffer from a severe debilitating or life-threatening condition or any of the following may be entitled to medical marijuana:

 The MRTA will expand the medical marijuana program by increasing the number of qualifying conditions.
 Soon, MMJ patients with the following may also become eligible for the state’s program: